Are Medtronic Quick-Set Infusion Sets Safe?

 - Blurred or double vision

-- Fatigue or inability to stay sleep
+- Fatigue or inability to stay awake

 Medtronic MiniMed Insulin Infusion Set Recall

-The FDA announced Medtronic was issuing a voluntary Class 1 recall of its MiniMed Insulin Infusion Sets, warning users the device could over-deliver insulin shortly after the set is changed.
+In September 2017, the FDA announced Medtronic was issuing a voluntary Class 1 recall of its MiniMed Insulin Infusion Sets, warning users the device could over-deliver insulin shortly after the set is changed.

 The recall pertains to sets distributed prior to April 2017.
 The company encouraged users to only use infusion sets made with the updated and corrected membranes.